AlexBocken/bthandler/README.md

 - blacklist devices via dmenu	-> **Implemented** (action is hidden, but typing `blacklist` as your choice will reveal the menu)
 - update bthandler internal paired devices list if something new shows up via `bluetoothctl paired-devices` not already listed in the paired devices file -> **Implemented**
 - only show disconnect option if devices are already connected -> **Implemented**
+- find a way to get something similar to `grep -vf` without the need of temp files.